angana16/Recovery_algorithm/README.md

 # Recovery_algorithm

 Codes to reproduce resilience curves from:
 a.
-Bhatia.U.,Udit Bhatia, Devashish Kumar, Evan Kodra, Auroop R. Ganguly " Network Science Based Quantification of Resilience Demonstrated on the Indian Railways Network".
+Udit Bhatia, Devashish Kumar, Evan Kodra, Auroop R. Ganguly (2016) " Network Science Based Quantification of Resilience Demonstrated on the Indian Railways Network".

 b.
-Sela L. Bhatia U., Zhuang J., Ganguly A.R, " Resilience Strategies for Interdependent Multiscale Lifeline Infrastructure Networks".
+Sela L. Bhatia U., Zhuang J., Ganguly A.R. ((2017) " Resilience Strategies for Interdependent Multiscale Lifeline Infrastructure Networks".

 1. Clone or download the repository from Github.
 2. Add the downloaded folder to MATLAB path.